UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2020-11-05-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the 10th week of school!
-We have entered November and reading week starts within few days and we hope you guys can get some rest and recharge.
+We have entered November and reading week starts within few days.
+We hope you guys can get some rest and recharge during the break.
+We also approached near the end of semester but we still have few weeks to go.
 If you are going somewhere be careful and hope you guys have a lot of fun!
-We also approached near the end of semester but we still have few weeks to carry on.

 <br/>

 ### Signing Off...